Ollie-Boy/blog/content/_index.md

 ## The Coding Rollercoaster

-Let’s take a ride through my learning experience, shall we?
+Let’s take a ride through my learning experience.

 1. **Python** — Ah, the good old beginner’s choice.
 I did also read some articles.
 But, well...
 I quickly abandoned it. #SorryPython